Home > Mac Data Recovery Tips

 1. Free download, install and launch iBoysoft Data Recovery for Mac on your Mac.

-2. Scan your Mac to find the lost files.
+2. Select your Mac hard drive and click "Search for Lost Data" to find the lost files.

-4. Click Recover to get back the replaced files.
+4. Click "Recover" to get back your wanted files.

-Now, the recovered files will return to your Mac or external storage device that you choose.
+Then, the restored files will be saved to your Mac or the external storage device that you choose.
 Easy enough, right?

-Recover overwritten files using the built-in restore function of apps
+Recover the replaced files using the app's built-in restore feature

 Nowadays, many apps are designed with restore functions.
 If you've replaced a document within an app, go to check if it supplies a restoration option.
 Just like Apple's TextEdit app, it offers you a chance to revert to the previous versions of documents.